 Call your doctor right away if you have an allergic reaction to Rinvoq.
 But if you think you’re having a medical emergency, call 911 or your local emergency number.

-- they had bothersome effects from methotrexate
+- they had bothersome effects from the TNF blocker

 This drug isn’t meant to be used with certain other drugs that work on your immune system.
 Your doctor can tell you which drugs may or may not be used with Rinvoq.

 Your doctor will recommend the dosage of Rinvoq that’s right for you.
 Below are commonly used dosages, but always take the dosage your doctor prescribes.

 Rinvoq comes as a tablet that you’ll swallow.